Looking for ways to get and stay involved in advocacy? Use this monthly checklist for two quick and accessible advocacy action items each month!

-- If you’ll be at NACAC’s 76th National Conference in Minneapolis (Sept.
-24-26), consider attending the Government Relations Committee meeting and/or adding at least one advocacy-related session to your conference schedule.
+- Consider attending the Government Relations Committee meeting and/or adding at least one advocacy-related session at the annual NACAC National Conference.

 - October means one thing in the college admission world: FAFSA is open!
 As you work with students who complete the FAFSA, consider sharing stories with Congress about how FAFSA simplification and increased funding for need-based financial aid would benefit your students.